• Home

 6. Eggs

 Regular intake of eggs can lead to increased swelling and joint pain.
-The yolks are rich in arachidonic acid that leads to the production of prostaglandins, which trigger inflammation in the body.
+The yolks are rich in arachidonic acid which leads to the production of prostaglandins, which trigger inflammation in the body.

-Moreover, eggs contain saturated fat, which also contribute to inflammation and pain.
-If you like to eat eggs for breakfast, skip the yolks and use just the egg whites to make your omelet.
+Moreover, eggs contain saturated fat, which also contributes to inflammation and pain.
+If you like to eat eggs for breakfast, skip the yolks and use just egg whites to make your omelet.

 7. Whey Protein